Pro-Palestinian protesters and police clash at MIT - Boston News, Weather, Sports | WHDH 7News

-SKY7-HD flying over the scene spotted police and protesters scuffling.
+SKY7-HD flying over the scene spotted police and protesters scuffling, with officers wrestling protesters to the ground.
 Police were later seen taking some people away from the scene in handcuffs.

 Photos shared with 7NEWS also showed the scene as demonstrators holding signs attempted to block cars trying to exit a parking garage on Vassar Street.
 Many protesters stood with arms linked.

-MIT Emergency Management in a message near 2:40 p.m. said the campus’ Stata Garage was blocked due to a protest.
+In a message near 2:40 p.m., MIT Emergency Management said the campus’ Stata Garage was blocked due to a protest.

 Around 4 p.m., police officers lined the entrance and exit of the parking garage to ensure MIT employees and others associated with the university could drive in and out.